 Any person alleging a violation of the Ordinance shall have the right to file a complaint with the Department within 3 years of the alleged violation.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.13(a).)

 17.2 Confidentiality of Information